 The Age element allows the age of the subject to be encoded in several different ways that support different use cases.
 Age is encoded as ISO8601 duration.

-Field Type Multiplicity Description iso8601duration string 11 An ISO8601 string represent age age: iso8601duration: "P25Y3M2D"
+Field Туре Multiplicity Description iso8601duration string 11 An ISO8601 string represent age

 If the Age message is used, the iso8601duration value must be present.